beaucharman/grunt-project-kickstarter/README.md

 **Tasks**

-For each task that is used, it needs to be locally installed (described in the above section), and needs to be referenced in the `Gruntfile.js` by using the `grunt.loadNpmTasks();` function.
+For each task that is to be used, it needs to be locally installed (described in the above section), and needs to be referenced in the `Gruntfile.js` by using the `grunt.loadNpmTasks();` function.
 Comment out or remove any unneeded tasks.

 **File Paths**